kubernetes-sigs/scheduler-plugins/pkg/mypriorityoptimizer/README.md

 - `cpu`: requested CPU, as a fraction ((0,1]) of a single node’s capacity, sampled from (X_{\text{cpu}}).
 - `mem`: requested memory, as a fraction ((0,1]) of a single node’s capacity, sampled from (X_{\text{mem}}).
 - `priority`: integer priority in ({1, \dots, N_{\text{priorities}}}).
+- `replicas`: number of replicas of the record.

 Conceptually, the trace file is a JSON list: